 The theory exam, lasting approximately 45 minutes is taken at the time you submit your Airside Vehicle Operator’s Permit application to the APO.
 Prior to taking the exam, ensure that your have received the required training from your employer, and studied the Restricted Area Traffic Directive (DCZR).

 Once you have successfully completed the theory exam, you will receive a temporary permit, valid for a period of 60 days.
 This temporary permit will allow you to pursue the practical training with your employer, in light of the practical exam.

-An appointment for a practical exam is obtained by making an appointment with the APO by phone at 514 633-3433 or by e-mail at firstname.lastname@example.org.
+An appointment for a practical exam is obtained at the APO, in person only.
 When taking the practical exam, allow approximately 90 minutes in duration for the Type “D” permit exam, and about 45 minutes for the Type “D/A” permit exam.